dotnet/maui/docs/design/APIChangeTracking.md

 ### Changing / Removing APIs

-When an API is chnaged, the old API needs to be "removed" and then the new API can be added.
+When an API is changed, the old API needs to be "removed" and then the new API can be added.
 Removing an API is as easy as copying the type/member from the `PublicAPI.Shipped.txt` file and added to the `PublicAPI.Unshipped.txt` with a prefixof `*REMOVED*`.

 For example, if we are removing a default constructor for some reason on the `PointerEventArgs` type: